bgamari/ghc-wiki-import/records/syntax-directed-name-resolution.md

 ugly TH splices with a nice deriving clause or would that need to be built in?
 At the least I think it would need an extension to suppress record declaration's automatic creation of get functions.

+An example of an advantage of using lens libraries: fclabels has a notion of "partial lenses" that can return Nothing.
+People who like that feature can have the lens deriver generate a partial lenses for `x` but a total lens for `y` in
+`data R = R1 { x, y :: Int } | R2 { y :: Int }` which would solve the problem in a nice typesafe way rather than generating a `x` function that fails at runtime.
+If we have built in lenses, or a record system with a built-in way of generating record accessors (morally equivalent), then we are stuck with whatever choice was baked into ghc.
+Hopefully it's Maybe rather than runtime errors, but at least using an external lens library lets you retroactively fix things like that.

 ## pros